 Planning your next literary adventure?
 Read on to discover the best bookish cafes in London!

 ‘We are here to provide you with a little hideaway to finish that gripping novel’.

 18 Calvert Ave, Shoreditch, London E2 7JP

 Your next reading spot is Paper and Cup.
-This non-profit café was created by the Spitalfields Crypt Trust, an East London charity helping people the homeless and drug and alcohol addicts to transform their lives.
+This non-profit café was created by the Spitalfields Crypt Trust, an East London charity helping people the homeless, drug addicts, and alcoholics transform their lives.

 Just off Shoreditch High Street, Paper and Cup sells second-hand novels, local artists’ works, wonderful cakes, and mountainous mugs of coffee at mind-bogglingly cheap prices.
 The perfect setting to ‘settle in with a good book’ (their words!).
 Cosy, homely, philanthropic.
 Why not donate to their book pile?

 14-16 Bury Pl, Holborn, London WC1A 2JL